Who to contact

 Family child care

 Regulated centres are not required to provide meals (if they’re not provided, children bring them from home).
+Designated Early Years Centres are required to provide meals.
 If meals are provided, they must be in accordance with the Canada Food Guide to Health Eating.

 There is no minimum outdoor time requirement.
 A child care centre must provide a minimum of seven square metres of outdoor space for each child enrolled; exceptions may be made to this requirement if adjacent outdoor space is not available.